wombleton/gitlaw-nz/acts/P/Prostitution Reform Act 2003.md

     *   (e) take all other reasonable steps to minimise the risk of sex workers or clients acquiring or transmitting sexually transmissible infections.

-    (2) Every person who contravenes subsection (1) commits an offence and is liable on summary conviction to a fine not exceeding $10,000\.
+    (2) Every person who contravenes subsection (1) commits an offence and is liable on conviction to a fine not exceeding $10,000\.

     (3) The obligations in this section apply only in relation to commercial sexual services provided for the business and to sex workers and clients in connection with those services.

     (4) In this section, _health information_ means information on safer sex practices and on services for the prevention and treatment of sexually transmissible infections.

+    Section 8(2): amended, on 1 July 2013, by [section 413][72] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 9 Sex workers and clients must adopt safer sex practices